-You must address all of the following assessment criteria in the application.
+As part of your application, you must address the following criteria.
 Each of the assessment criteria listed below has an equal weighting so you should provide an equivalent amount of information in responding to each criterion.
 A word limit of 750 words per criterion applies.